antonbabenko/pre-commit-terraform/README.md

 `infracost_breakdown` build on top of the `infracost breakdown` command.
 It, if needed, runs `terraform init`, `terraform plan` and calls `infracost` API - so this hook can run up to several minutes.

-Unlike most other hooks, this one triggers all changes to tf files but checks predefined paths each time.
+Unlike most other hooks, this one triggers all changes to the files but checks predefined paths each time.

 For example, the hook tracks `--path=./env/dev` and `./env/dev` depend on `./main.tf`.
 So when you will make changes to `./main.tf` - the hook will run and show the cost changes for `./env/dev`.